LaunchCodeEducation/lchs/src/chapters/more-flask/better-ux.rst

    UX deals with how the user feels when interacting with the device.

-Flask gives us the tools to make a decent UI, like the page navigation menu we created on the previous page.
+Flask gives us the tools to make a decent UI, like the navigation menu we created on the previous page.
 However, a solid UI doesn't guarantee a good UX.
 For example, the navigation menu appears below any HTML inserted into the base template.
 Since each page has a different amount of content, the location of